 Melbourne joined the push toward climate-controlled shopping hubs with the October 4, 1966 dedication of NORTHLAND CENTRE.
-Developed by the city's Myer Emporium, it encompassed over sixty stores and services.
+Developed by the city's Myer Emporium, it encompassed over 60 stores and services.

-Melburnians got their first taste of fully-enclosed shopping with the opening of NORTHLAND CENTRE, in the city's northeastern environs.
-The original 18 million dollar retail hub included a 35-stall English Market.
-NORTHLAND, the first of Melbourne's three directionally-designated malls, was followed by EASTLAND CENTRE, in October 1967, and SOUTHLAND CENTRE, in September 1968.
+Melburnians were introduced to air-conditioned shopping with the dedication of NORTHLAND CENTRE.
+The first of Melbourne's 3 directionally-designated malls, it was followed by EASTLAND CENTRE (in October 1967) and SOUTHLAND CENTRE (in September 1968).
 The Myer concern planned for a WESTLAND mall in 1973, but it was never built.

 Rendering from The Myer Emporium